Enzyme: Definition, Mechanisms, Nomenclature, Structure, Classification, and Function

 What are Enzymes?

-The history of enzymes begins at the end of the nineteenth century and among the first scientists who researched this phenomenon, one can name Eduard Buchner who established that yeast extracts can carry out sugar fermentation, separately from living yeast cells, which proved the emergence of enzymatic activity.
-Ule since then enzymes have been used in various formulations of biochemical reactions leading to improvements in medicine, industries and biotechnological fields.
+The history of enzymes begins at the end of the nineteenth century and among the first scientists who researched this phenomenon, Eduard Buchner who established that yeast extracts can carry out sugar fermentation, separately from living yeast cells, which proved the emergence of enzymatic activity.
+Since then enzymes have been used in various formulations of biochemical reactions leading to improvements in medicine, industries and biotechnological fields.

 Structure and Function

-The structure and function of enzymes is listed below
+The structure and function of enzymes are listed below

 Chemical Nature of Enzymes